Resource

 Learn what DDQ means and how the differ to RFPs in procurement.
 Understand their roles in risk assessment and vendor selection during the buying process.

-Sep 22, 2023
+September 22, 2023

 What is a Due Diligence Questionnaire (DDQ)?

-In the intricate procurement and vendor risk management ecosystem, multiple acronyms float around, such as RFP, RFI, and RFQ.
+In the procurement and vendor risk management ecosystem, multiple acronyms float around, such as RFP, RFI, and RFQ.
 Among these, the "DDQ", meaning the Due Diligence Questionnaire (DDQ), is significant for its role in risk assessment and validation.

-DDQ stands for Due Dilligence Questionnaire.
+DDQ stands for Due Dilligence Questionnaire, but what does that mean?

 The Alphabet Soup of Procurement: RFP, RFI, RFQ, and DDQ.